oguzal/MeanSharpSurvey/README.md

 # MeanSharpSurvey
-A Mean Intro for CSharp er
+A Mean Intro for C#'er

-A survey api allows to:
+An experimental survey api which allows to:
 - Create surveys  with free form or single select questions
 - Create users
 - Allow users to submit survey responses